Horizontal inverse mean curvature flow in the Heisenberg group: Introduction

 \section{Introduction}

 Roughly speaking, the study of curvature flows, that is, the study of the evolution of surfaces depending on their curvature has a long history, of which the inverse mean curvature flow plays an important role.
-Given a closed manifold $M^{n}$, we say that a smooth one-parameter family of immersions $X: M^{n} \times[0, T] \to \mathbb{R}^{n+1}$ is a classical solution of inverse mean curvature flow (IMCF) if
+Given a closed manifold $M^{n}$, we say that a smooth family of immersions $X: M^{n} \times[0, T_{0}] \to \mathbb{R}^{n+1}$ is a classical solution of inverse mean curvature flow (IMCF) if

-where $H >0$ and $\nu$ are the mean curvature and the outward unit normal vector of the surface $M_{t}:=X(M^{n}, t)$ at a point $X$, respectively.
+where $H >0$ and $\nu$ are the mean curvature and the outward unit normal vector of the hypersurface $M_{t}:=X(M^{n}, t)$ at a point $X$, respectively.

 Inverse mean curvature flow has many interesting and important applications in geometric analysis and general relativity.
-In geometric analysis, it has been employed to address various significant problems.
-For example, it has been used to prove the Poincar$\acute{\rm e}$ conjecture for manifolds with Yamabe invariant greater than those of $\mathbb{P} \mathbb{R}^{3}$ \cite{BN2004}, to establish the Minkowski inequality in the anti-de Sitter-Schwarzschild manifold \cite{BHW2016}, and to derive Alexandrov-Fenchel type inequalities in space forms \cite{GP2017, DG2016, MS2016, WX2015}.
-Other inequalities have also been obtained using this flow \cite{GWWX2015, LWX2014, LW2017}.
-In general relativity, Huisken and Ilmanen \cite{HI2001, HI2008} proved a Riemannian version of the Penrose inequality using this flow, while Bray \cite{B2001} extended their work to establish a more general form of the Penrose inequality in Riemannian manifolds.
+In geometric analysis, it has been employed to address various important problems.
+For example, it has been used to prove the Poincar$\acute{\rm e}$ conjecture for manifolds with Yamabe invariant greater than those of $\mathbb{P} \mathbb{R}^{3}$ \cite{BN2004}, to establish the Minkowski inequality in the anti-de Sitter-Schwarzschild manifold \cite{BHW2016}, and to derive Alexandrov-Fenchel type inequalities in space forms \cite{DG2016,GP2017,MS2016, WX2015}.
+Other inequalities have also been established using this flow \cite{GWWX2015, LWX2014, LW2017}.
+In general relativity, Huisken and Ilmanen \cite{HI2001, HI2008} established a Riemannian version of the Penrose inequality using this flow, while Bray \cite{B2001} extended this result to a more general form of the Penrose inequality in Riemannian manifolds.
 These advancements mark significant progress toward resolving the well-known Penrose conjecture in general relativity.

 It is well known that the inverse mean curvature flow in Euclidean space $\mathbb{R}^{n+1}$ does not produce singularities in finite time, provided that the initial hypersurface is a topological sphere, even if it is not convex.
-In fact, Gerhardt \cite{G1990} and Urbas \cite{U1990} proved that if the initial hypersurface is star-shaped with strictly positive mean curvature, the classical solutions to (\ref{1.1}) remain smooth for all $t \geq 0$, and, after exponential rescaling, homothetically converge to round spheres as $t \to \infty$.
+In fact, Gerhardt \cite{G1990} and Urbas \cite{U1990} proved that if the initial hypersurface is star-shaped with strictly positive mean curvature, then the classical solutions to (\ref{1.1}) remain smooth for all $t \geq 0$ and converge homothetically to round spheres after exponential rescaling as $t \to \infty$.